 A Non-resident Holder who disposes or is deemed to dispose of a Share or Warrant in a taxation year at a time when the Share or Warrant is taxable Canadian property and is not treaty-protected property of the Holder generally will be required to file a Canadian tax return to report the disposition.
-The Non-resident Holder generally will be required to include any resulting taxable capital gain in the Non-resident Holder's taxable income earned in Canada for the taxation year, and entitled to deduct any resulting allowable capital loss from taxable capital gains included in the Non-resident Holder's taxable income earned in Canada for the very of the Holder's taxable income earned in Canada for the very of the Holder's three preceding taxation years or any subsequent taxation year, subject to the detailed rules regarding the deductibility of allowable capital losses in the Tax Act.
+The Non-resident Holder generally will be required to include any resulting taxable capital gain in the Non-resident Holder's taxable income earned in Canada for the taxation year, and entitled to deduct any resulting allowable capital loss from taxable capital gains included in the Non-resident Holder's taxable income earned in Canada for the variable income earned in Canada for the year or, to the extent not so deductible, in any of the Holder's three preceding taxation years or any subsequent taxation year, subject to the detailed rules regarding the deductibility of allowable capital losses in the Tax Act.